OpenWaterFoundation/owf-data-co-roundtable-basins/README.md

 * The [Colorado Water Conservation Board (CWCB)'s](http://cwcb.state.co.us/water-management/basin-roundtables/Pages/main.aspx) website contains information about the basin roundtables, such as dates for roundtable basin meetings, meeting minutes and links to reports and documents.
 * [Colorado's Water Plan](https://www.colorado.gov/pacific/cowaterplan/basins) website also provides some information about each basin and provides links to basin roundtable websites, if applicable.
 The website also provides links to Basin Implementation Plans.
-* IBCC basin boundaries were found by accessing the Colorado Water Conservation Board's Data Viewer (https://www.coloradodnr.info/h5v/Index.html?viewer=cwcbviewer).
+* IBCC basin boundaries were found by accessing the Colorado Water Conservation Board's [Data Viewer](https://www.coloradodnr.info/h5v/Index.html?viewer=cwcbviewer).
 The "IBCC Basin" layer was downloaded and opened in QGIS, converted to WGS 84 (EPSG:4326) and saved in GeoJSON format.

 ## How to Use the Data ##